Personal

 The app is an Electron desktop app running React and TypeScript on the frontend, with Node.js handling all the heavy lifting on the backend side.

-A few other things the app handles: ffmpeg is required to merge DASH-fragmented subtitle streams (which is how YouTube delivers a lot of auto-captions), so there's a first-run setup screen that downloads ffmpeg automatically.
-For videos that require a YouTube login, there's an in-app login popup using an isolated Electron browser session rather than trying to read cookies from your system browser.
+• ffmpeg is required to merge DASH-fragmented subtitle streams (how YouTube delivers a lot of auto-captions), so there's a first-run setup screen that downloads it automatically

 Next steps